todo.vu support

 Note

-Team calendar views are persistent; once you select a team member’s calendar view, you will remain on that team member’s calendar until you update the view to either your own or another team member’s calendar.
-This includes when you close the browser on your Workspace entirely, and then reopen it later.
+Calendar views are persistent; once you select a team member’s calendar view, you will remain on that team member’s calendar until you update the view to either your own or another team member’s calendar.

 Modify calendar entries